Dunith-M/Pricing-and-Demand-Optimization-System-/README.md

-Here’s a **complete, industry-grade README.md** tailored to your **Airbnb Dynamic Pricing & Demand Optimization System**.
+Here’s a **complete, industry-grade README.md** tailored to your **Airbnb Pricing & Demand Optimization System**.
 This is not generic — it reflects your actual pipeline (ML + OR + Streamlit + MLflow).

 ---

-# 📊 Airbnb Dynamic Pricing & Demand Optimization System
+# 📊 Airbnb Pricing & Demand Optimization System

 ## 🚀 Overview